The Ancestry Card Catalog is a somewhat hidden feature. But it can be a very powerful part of your family research.

 Ancestry Card Catalog Search

-But with the increasing digitization of libraries, the younger Ancestry user may never have seen a paper-based card catalog (If you haven’t, that’s one in the top picture).
+They are describing a virtual concept in terms of a physical one.
+But with the increasing digitization of libraries, the younger Ancestry user may never have seen a paper-based card catalog.

 What is the Ancestry Card Catalog?

-In an old-skool library card catalog, each card recorded the title of a book along with other descriptive information.
+In an old-fashioned library card catalog, each card recorded the title of a book along with other descriptive information.

-You will find it down toward the end of the Search drop-down Menu from the Home Page.
+You will find the Card Catalog near the end of the Search drop-down Menu from the Home Page.

 Two Search fields are provided: “Title” and “Keyword”.
 Entries will try to match to the name or description of the database.